prividentity/cryptonets-ios-sdk/README.md

 ### Deinitialize Session

 A method that deinitializes the session created before.
-You can call this function when you no longer need SDK in your work, so it frees memory and closes the session.
+When you no longer need SDK in your work, you can call this function, which frees memory and closes the session.

 ```swift
 func deinitializeSession() -> Result<Bool, Error>